jordandeklerk/moderndid/pydid/did/README.md

 The column event time is for each group relative to when they first participate in the treatment.
-For example, `event time=0` corresponds to the on impact effect, and `event time=-1` is the effect in the period before a unit becomes treated (checking that this is equal to 0 is potentially useful as a pre-test)
+For example, `event time=0` corresponds to the on impact effect, and `event time=-1` is the effect in the period before a unit becomes treated (checking that this is equal to 0 is potentially useful as a pre-test).

 We can also plot the event study with `plot_did()` as well: